tarantool/ansible-cartridge/examples/getting-started-app/README.md

           max-balance: 10000000
     ...
 ```

-Run playbook and check config again - it would contain new sections.
+Run playbook and download config again - it would contain new sections.
+You can experiment with changing section bodies.

 To delete section you have to set `deleted` flag: